HS Physics Teacher Grant

 - Grants will be awarded by February and winners will be announced during the Ceremonial Session at the AAPT Winter Meeting.

-- If an awardee presents a paper on the project at a national AAPT meeting within one year of receiving the grant, AAPT will contribute $200 toward the teacher’s travel expenses.
+- Awardees are encouraged to present a paper on the project at a national AAPT meeting.
+If an awardee presents a paper on the project at a national AAPT meeting within one year of receiving the grant, AAPT will contribute an amount equal to the early bird registration fee for AAPT members toward the teacher's travel expenses.

 - Submitter must be a national member of AAPT.